MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory.md

 2. Configure auditing to send alerts if any modifications are made to the properties or membership of the Enterprise Admins group.

-### Step\-by\-Step Instructions for Removing All Members from the Enterprise Admins Group
+### Step-by-Step Instructions for Removing All Members from the Enterprise Admins Group

 1. In **Server Manager**, click **Tools**, and click **Active Directory Users and Computers**.

-2. If you are not managing the root domain for the forest, in the console tree, right\-click <Domain>, and then click **Change Domain** \(where <Domain> is the name of the domain you’re currently administering\).
+2. If you are not managing the root domain for the forest, in the console tree, right-click <Domain>, and then click **Change Domain** (where <Domain> is the name of the domain you’re currently administering).

     ![](media/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory/SAD_43.gif)